Frank Davies (music producer)

-Francis William Harding Davies (born 22 November 1946) is a British-born Canadian record producer, music publisher, and founder of the Canadian Songwriters Hall of Fame (Panthéon des Auteurs et Compositeurs Canadiens).
-Davies has been a major contributor to the growth of Canada’s music industry and its creative community for more than four decades.
-He is credited with discovering, producing, publishing, and developing the careers of many celebrated artists and songwriters, as well as being an advocate for their status.
+Francis William Harding Davies (born November 22, 1946) is a British-born Canadian record producer, music publisher, and founder of the Canadian Songwriters Hall of Fame (Panthéon des Auteurs et Compositeurs Canadiens).
+Davies has contributed to the growth of Canada's music industry and its creative community for more than four decades.
+He is credited with discovering, producing, publishing, and developing the careers of many artists and songwriters, and has advocated for their status.

 Davies received the Juno Awards 2014 Walt Grealis Special Achievement Award, recognizing individuals who have made a significant impact on the Canadian music industry.

 Family and early life

-Born in Northampton, England, the son of British politician John Davies, by his marriage to Vera Georgina Harding-Davies, the young Davies was educated at Windlesham House School near Brighton, Pangbourne College, and Strasbourg University, in north-east France.
-On 1 June 1972 he married the Canadian pop singer Lynda Squires, daughter of Ruth Mullen Squires.
-The marriage produced three children, Meghan Mae Harding Davies, now Ehrensperger, Emily Gwyneth Emerson Davies-Cohen, and Kate Theresa Georgina Davies.
+Born in Northampton, England, to British politician John Davies and Vera Georgina Harding-Davies, the young Davies was educated at Windlesham House School near Brighton, Pangbourne College, and Strasbourg University, in north-east France.
+On June 1, 1972, he married the Canadian pop singer Lynda Squires, daughter of Ruth Mullen Squires.
+The marriage produced three children: Meghan Mae Harding Davies, now Ehrensperger; Emily Gwyneth Emerson Davies-Cohen; and Kate Theresa Georgina Davies.